Singapore Math Model Method

 Pros: The Singapore math model method is great for children who are visual learners as it gives a better picture of the question.
 Children play with toys when they are young.
 Using blocks to represent numbers is more visually appealing to them than using letters to represent numbers (Algebra).
 By seeing the question visually, these children are better able to see the logic and relationship between different objects.

 Cons: This method may seem tedious and unnecessary if children can see the flow and solution in their minds.
 Some children might find this method time-consuming as they dislike drawing.
 Some children might prefer to write down statements to see the flow instead of drawing models.

 Most importantly, I feel that this method also does not scale well for secondary schools and beyond.
-In secondary and JC level, students are taught to use Algebra instead.
+At secondary and JC levels, students are taught to use Algebra instead.
 That is the reason I do not discourage my primary school students to use Algebra if they know how to apply it correctly.

 Nonetheless, I still find drawing models a great way to engage children by making things visual.
 The main problem with most students is they don’t understand the language of the problem sums.
 Hence, drawing models enable them to put their thoughts into pictures and enable them to understand better.

 In this post, I shall not go through the basics of model drawing which is covered in Lower Primary.
 Instead, I will like to share something more useful for Upper Primary – cutting of models.

 This method is widely used in problem sums that involve fractions.
 For better illustration, let’s look at an example over here.

 “Mrs Tan made some muffins.
 She sold 2/5 of them in the morning and 4/9 of the remainder in the evening.
 She sold 40 more muffins in the morning than evening.
 How many muffins did she make altogether?”